-- The projected loss ratio for 2017 is 4 points above that for 2016, driven by lower insurer rates as well as higher medical severities and slightly higher claim frequency projected for 2017. - Despite the increase in 2017, projections for other years are below those projected in prior quarters as a result of favorable loss development continuing to emerge.
+- The projected loss ratio for 2017 is 4 points above that for 2016, driven by higher medical severities for 2017 and lower premium rates. - Despite the increase in 2017, projections for other years are below those projected in prior quarters as a result of favorable loss development continuing to emerge.